cardano-foundation/CIPs/CIP-output-tagging/README.md

 The interface for old versions of the language will not be changed.
 Scripts with old versions cannot be spent in transactions that include output tags, attempting to do so will be a phase 1 transaction validation failure.

-Also note that for simplicity, we propose that the `tag` field in `TxOut`s in transaction inputs in the script context always be empty (ie set to `Nothing`).
+Note that for simplicity, we propose that the `tag` field in `TxOut`s in transaction inputs in the script context always be empty (ie set to `Nothing`).
 There are certainly use-cases where one might want to associate arbitrary data to inputs for use in Phase 2 validation; however these use-cases are few and far between compared to those for outputs.

+### Output tags in transaction witness set

+In keeping consistent with the design of redeemers, we propose to introduce this information into the witness set as redeemers are.

 ### CDDL